This GOP Candidate Is Taking On Tarrant County’s Power Brokers

 "The court isn't considering whether the grandfather clause covers this," Severino said.
 "The question really is can this be removed to federal court.
 We don't know how the federal court is going to decide the issue."

-Severino was also asked whether a ruling in favor of the Louisiana parishes would encourage more forum shopping for these politically motivated lawsuits.
+Severino was also asked about whether a ruling in favor of the Louisiana parishes would encourage more forum-shopping for these politically-motivated lawsuits.

 "That's exactly what's happening here," she said.
 "They're choosing to bring lawsuits in these counties and fighting so hard to keep them in these counties.
 They know a lot turns on having local courts hear the case."

 As mentioned above, Louisiana AG Lizz Murrill said her lawsuits align with conservative principles.
 Severino disagrees.
 "I don’t think they’ve thought through the implications of these cases.
 Particularly, someone like President Trump is vulnerable to having unfriendly state and local entities trying to attack organizations, companies, people, and government contractors on issues they don’t like," she said.
-She cited ICE and the Minneapolis hotels refusing service as examples of this.
+She mentioned ICE and the hotels in Minneapolis refusing service as an example of this.

 "[The issue is] to what extent are we going to allow local governments to try and stymie federal objectives," Severino said.
 "Not preserving the federal forum for such cases really increases the potential for mischief and lawfare."